CGreweling/OpencastImportSkript/README.md

 A TextFile with All Series of the Source Server will be created in this Programmfolder.
 The shema ist "SeriesName ; SeriesId" for simple Import into Excel sheet.
+So a non IT-Guy can sort and select the wanted Series.

+## Importing from Commandline

+To import Series from a file where a Series Id is in each line: for line in $(cat SelectedSeries.txt); do python exportSeries.py $line; done The Same for Importing Episodes from a File: for line in $(cat SelectedEpisodes.txt); do python exportEpisode.py $line; done